+With this as a backdrop, we have built a budget based on a 6.5% average rate increase - requiring over \$138 million in additional cuts to the operating and capital budgets.
+Our customers will feel the impacts of these cuts.
 These cuts are not without risks and may increase the likelihood of sanitary sewer overflows (SSOs) and water service outages in many communities throughout both counties, resulting in health hazards and environmental impacts.
 The cuts will also result in delays to operational and energy efficiency improvements to multiple facilities, which will impact the time it takes for our crews to respond to water/sewer emergencies and increase our vulnerability to events driven by climate change.

-See Section 1 of the proposed budget document for the entire list of reductions and their associated impacts.
+See Section 1 of this document for the entire list of reductions and their associated impacts.